 - not recommend a flood mitigation action if less than 50% of the project area is within Region 2.
-The Technical Consultants should coordinate with adjacent regions to ensure that these actions are captured in the appropriate Regional Flood Plan. - accept flood mitigation actions with a LOS that is lower than the 100-year flood event.
-The Technical Consultants shall determine the LOS for each FMP, and the RFPG will make the final determination for its recommendation. - accept an FMP with a BCR lower than one.
-The Technical Consultants shall determine the BCR for each FMP, and the RFPG will make the final determination for its recommendation.
+The Technical Consultants should coordinate with adjacent regions to ensure these actions are captured in the appropriate Regional Flood Plan. - accept flood mitigation actions with a LOS that is lower than the 100-year flood event.
+The Technical Consultants shall determine the LOS for each FMP, and the RFPG will determine its recommendation. - accept an FMP with a BCR lower than one.
+The Technical Consultants shall determine the BCR for each FMP, and the RFPG will determine its recommendation.